How to Sleep on Your Back

 When it comes to a pillow for side sleeping, you want to look for one with a high loft.
 Try one that's between 4 to 6 inches thick.

 If your back hurts while side sleeping, your mattress may be too soft.
 The hips and shoulders tend to sink into the bed when resting on your side.
 On a softer mattress, these areas can sink too far down and force the spine to bow.
 Over time, sleeping in this position can lead to chronic pain.
+A body pillow can also reduce back, hip, and knee pain when side sleeping.

 Above all, your sleep position should put you at ease and help you slip into a deep sleep.
 If back sleeping doesn’t feel right, don’t force it.
 However, if you are interested in back sleeping, the tips above can help you find a safe, comfortable position.